Private and public sectors

 We have been in the forefront of developing adaptation finance led by the private sector where strategic transformations of business models and production processes can provide adaptation and resilience solutions, as well as mitigation and adaptation co-benefits.

 In private sector operations, we focus on early-stage project financing, which is usually associated with the highest risk levels during the lifecycle of projects.
-For example, the Environment and Energy Partnership (EEP) and the Nordic Climate Facility (NCF), two financing facilities managed by NDF, have provided catalytic and early-stage financing to a significant number of companies with green and climate-relevant technologies and solutions in developing countries.
+For example, the Energy and Environment Partnership Trust Fund (EEP Africa) and the Nordic Climate Facility (NCF), two financing facilities managed by NDF, have provided catalytic and early-stage financing to a significant number of companies with green and climate-relevant technologies and solutions in developing countries.

 We add value to investments by mobilising co-financing from investors with higher return expectations and lower risk appetites, including commercial and institutional investors.
 Our catalytic impact is also relevant to publicly funded DFIs, both multilateral and bilateral, including the Nordic DFIs.